hkato4188/hkato4188/README.md

-- 👋 Hi, my name is Hiro.
+- 👋 Hi, there; my name is Hiro!
 - I am a full stack developer fueled by coffee, curiosity, and collaboration.
-- After all, the web connects more than machines; it connects people!

 <!---